31st July, 2024 | Online

 How sustainability and ESG are positioned in procurement today.

-For the third year running, this event will offer pragmatic tips on how to understand sustainable procurement and the supply side environmental, social and governance (ESG) agenda.
+For the fourth year running, this event will offer pragmatic tips on how to understand sustainable procurement and the supply side environmental, social and governance (ESG) agenda.

 Programme.